 I swear it's true that one day you wake up and go "Where did those wrinkles come from?"
 One day they're just suddenly there.
 And there's nothing wrong with that, it's part of the aging process.
 But it's sort of shocking, that first day.
 Don't worry, I promise you are still exactly the age you feel inside.

 Let me be the first to dispel the notion that there is some magic bullet cream or serum that will make your skin look like it used to.
 I know, I make such wonderful products!
-Can't they fix it?
-A) there's nothing to fix, you're beautiful.
-B) Yes of course they will help, but not as dramatically as supporting your skin from the inside out.
+Can't they fix it? a) there's nothing to fix, you're beautiful. b) Yes of course they will help, but not as dramatically as supporting your skin from the inside out.
 The skin is mainly a reflection of what's going on inside.
-Which is why we're going to talk about a few supplements that support a healthy aging process, and assist the skin with resilience, hydration, and cell metabolism.
+Which is why we're going to talk about a few foods and supplements that support a healthy aging process, and assist the skin with resilience, hydration, and cell metabolism.

 Before we dive in, remember I'm an esthetician, not a doctor.
 I offer these suggestions based on my own personal experiences.
 I hope you'll talk with your doctor before foraying into the wide world of supplements to make sure you're on the right track (and avoid any harmful interactions if you're on a prescription medication).